Hansen8601/control4-mediaplayer/README.md

 # Control 4 Matrix Amp [[Home Assistant](https://www.home-assistant.io/) Component]

+> [!IMPORTANT]
+> ## ⚠️ This Repo Has Been Superseded
+>
+> This project has been forked and significantly improved by [@OtisPresley](https://github.com/OtisPresley).
+> His version includes a full UI-based config flow, bulk zone setup, per-zone power-on volume,
+> source sync across all zones, automatic entity cleanup, HACS support, and much more.
+>
+> **👉 Please use his version instead: [OtisPresley/control4-mediaplayer](https://github.com/OtisPresley/control4-mediaplayer)**
+>
+> This repo is no longer actively maintained.

 #### Installation

 To install, simply copy the control4-mediaplayer folder into your CUSTOM_COMPONENTS folder and restart Home Assistant.